jpellman/python-novice-gapminder/_episodes/08-data-frames.md

 ## Select-Apply-Combine operations

-Pandas vectorizing methods and grouping operations are features that provide users much flexibility to analyse their data.
+Pandas vectorizing methods and grouping operations are features that provide users much flexibility to analyze their data.

 For instance, let's say we want to have a clearer view on how the European countries split themselves according to their GDP.